MetaGenAI/metagen.ai/labs.md

 ## Community projects

-On tops of the Labs and other longer term MetaGen projects, we have a channel on [our discord](/discord) where anyone can share or collaborate on projects!
+On tops of the Labs and other longer term MetaGen projects, we have a channel on [our discord](/discord) where anyone can share or collaborate on projects big or small!
 Go check them out